guberger/guberger.github.io/index.md

 # News

-* I will be at HSCC, Hong Kong, in May 2024
-* I will be at ADHS, Boulder, Colorado, in July 2024
+* I will be at ADHS, Boulder, Colorado, in July 2024.